-Appropriate working temperature of steel and alloy for valve body parts
+Appropriate working temperature of steel and alloy for valve body parts.(HY-industry technical centre)

 One of the issues that must be considered in valve design and material selection is the operating temperature of the valve.
 In order to standardize the suitable working temperature of the valve body material, from the aspects of the material performance of various types of valve steel and alloy grades, the suitable working temperature of the valve body material used in China’s petrochemical, chemical, chemical fertilizer, power and metallurgy industries and related The requirements have made clear provisions for the design, manufacture and inspection of valve products.
 In addition, from the aspects of technical management, production management and material procurement, for each type of steel, the comprehensive performance should be selected, and it is not appropriate to choose too many steel grades and alloy grades to prevent confusion.

 Ultra-low temperature valve [-254 (liquid hydrogen) ~ -101 ℃ (ethylene)] The main material must be face-centered cubic lattice austenitic stainless steel, copper alloy or aluminum alloy, its low temperature mechanical properties after heat treatment, especially low temperature impact Toughness must meet standard requirements.

 The following austenitic stainless steels can be used to manufacture ultra-low temperature valves.
 ASTM A351 CF8M, CF3M, CF8 and CF3, ASTM A182 F316, F316L, F304 and F304L, ASTM A433 316, 316L, 304, 304L and CF8D (designed by Shanghai HY Industry Co., Ltd, factory standard code GFQ81-93) Before finishing, the valve body, bonnet, gate or disc of ultra-low temperature valve must be cryogenically treated in liquid nitrogen (-196 ℃).

 2.2 Cryogenic valve materials